CSK beat KKR to win fourth IPL title

 Focus is now likely to turn towards the future of captain Dhoni.

-The 41-year-old has led the team to all of their trophy wins since the competition launched in 2008.
+The 40-year-old has led the team to all of their trophy wins since the competition launched in 2008.

-Amongst his personal achievements, Dhoni has played the most IPL matches by any player (230), is eight in the all-time list of highest run-scorers (4746).
+Amongst his personal achievements, Dhoni has played the most IPL matches by any player (230) and is eighth in the list of highest run-scorers (4,746).

 There are suggestions he may play one last match - or season - in front of his home fans in Chennai, while others believe he may end on a high.